 Chris John Williams, Consultant, received his BA from Yale University and is a fifth-year MFA candidate in fiction at Columbia University School of the Arts.
 His short fiction is featured in Of a Monstrous Child: An Anthology of Creative Writing Relationships.
 He has taught creative writing, essay writing, mathematics, and science at the middle, high school, and university levels for more than seven years.
 Currently, he teaches at Columbia University, Yeshiva University, and LEDA (Leadership Enterprise for a Diverse America).
 His consulting specialties include critical reading, brainstorming, thesis formulation and revision, argumentation, essay structuring, paragraph and essay coherence, and working constructively with sources.

-Meaghan Winter, Consultant, holds a BA from Kenyon College and an MFA from Columbia University.
+Meaghan Winter, Consultant and Lexington Review Managing Editor, holds a BA from Kenyon College and an MFA from Columbia University.
 She has taught in Columbia’s Undergraduate Writing Program and Writing Center.
 Her work has appeared in several publications, and she especially enjoys learning more about psychology, history and places she’s never been.